Animating a React component using Framer Motion

 Adding Framer Motion to a project

-First things first we'll need to install framer-motion from npm.
+First things first we'll need to install framer-motion

 npm install framer-motion

-Once installed, Framer Motion can be imported into each of your components via framer-motion.
+Once installed, Framer Motion can be imported into each of your components via framer-motion

 Setting up the basic component